pdfcpu

 1 form signature (authoritative, visible, signed) on page 1

-$ pdfcpu signatures validate sample1.pdf --full
+$ pdfcpu signatures validate pkg/samples/signatures/ETSI.CAdES.detached/testPAdES_BT.pdf -a -f

 optimizing...